 Program Description: The library and Greater Hudson Promise Neighborhood are proud to announce another 5-week series of High Five!
 Families with a child, birth to five, can join a supportive community and learn everyday, fun activities to help build their child’s reading skills!
 Trips, free books & prizes!
-October 20 High Five! will be with folkteller & performance artist Pamela Badila, who teaches our Folktales & Stories class.
+October 27 Our last High Five! of the fall season will be with folkteller & performance artist Pamela Badila and Library Exploration educator Eileen Ordu.
+We will have a special Halloween story hour (not too scary!) and a Halloween party for our High Five! families.
 Lunch, free children’s books & door prizes!

 Date/Time: Saturdays, 11am – 1pm, September 29, October 6, 13, 20 and 27 Continue reading